 33Fuel - accidentally plant-based since 2012

-It wasn't something we did consciously (the term 'plant-based' didn't even exist when we started out), we did it by default because the evidence was so compelling that the ingredients and formulas we use are the best possible for performance and recovery.
+Always plant-based, delicious and with a focus on sustainability, experience this Fuelosophy for yourself here.
+Being plant-based wasn't something we did consciously (the term 'plant-based' didn't even exist when we started out).
+We did it by default because the evidence was so compelling that the ingredients and formulas we use are the best possible for performance and recovery.

 A lot of love went into the development of our plant-based Amore energy bar.
 Enjoy 43g carbs and 379 calories in this XXL duo bar